dovic95/SUTForge/README.md

 }
 ```

-In this example, we're writing an extension method that allows us to customize the SUT by adding a singleton service of type `ITimeProvider` with an implementation of `DeterministicTimeProvider`.
+In this example, we're writing an extension method that allows us to customize the SUT by adding a singleton service of type `ITimeProvider` with an implementation of `DeterministicTimeProvider` to control the time of the SUT.
 This extension method can then be used in our tests as follows:

 ```csharp
 [Test]